binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Hand-crafted Penetration Testing

-Hand-crafted penetration testing is sometimes also referred to as "guerilla testing".
+Hand-crafted penetration testing is sometimes also referred to as "guerrilla testing".

 As previously discussed, this can be costly when performed late in a project's life cycle.
 By automating as much as possible, including high level scans which help to identify starting points to attack, developers are left to do what they do best...being creative.